cantaloupe-project/cantaloupe/README.md

 Java2dProcessor is known to have issues with certain TIFFs; investigation pending.

+### Pyramidal TIFF

+Java2dProcessor supports pyramidal TIFF, which is to say that it actually does read the embedded sub-images and chooses the most efficient fit for the requested scale.

+All other processors that support TIFF will read pyramidal TIFFs as ordinary TIFFs.

 # Custom Development

 Cantaloupe is a simple Maven project that should open easily in any Java IDE.